JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 {% endraw %}
 ```

-The request would fail with following error message:
+The request would fail with the following error message:

 > **AADSTS700236**: Entra ID tokens issued by issuer
 > 'https://login.microsoftonline.com/f96...d2f/v2.0'